Power Rangers Zeo: Identity of the Gold Ranger

 During the middle of the series, the identity of the Gold Ranger was a constant teaser and a central plot theme.
 After many episodes of speculation, with other characters like Billy Cranston, David Trueheart, and even Eugene Skullovitch suspected, it was revealed the Gold Ranger was Trey of Triforia, a new character.
 Former Red Ranger, Jason Lee Scott, obtained the powers of the Gold Ranger after Trey lost the ability to transform.
-Actor Brad Hawkins, who played Ryan Steele on VR Troopers, voiced the Gold Ranger early on.
-Saban had supposedly planned to use him after the end of VR Troopers as Ryan and put that series into the continuity of Power Rangers.
-However, for unknown reasons (believed to be scheduling conflicts), he was not used as the identity of the Gold Ranger, and instead Ted, Tim and Tom DiFilippo portrayed the three parts of Trey.
+Trey was voiced by Brad Hawkins, who played Ryan Steele on VR Troopers and portrayed by Ted, Tim and Tom DiFilippo.

 Episodes

 Home media releases

 Starting in August 1996, several episodes of Power Rangers Zeo were released on VHS.

-In 2012, Shout Factory announced that it had reached an exclusive distribution deal with Saban for shows such as Power Rangers and Big Bad Beetleborgs.
+In 2012, Shout!
+Factory announced that it had reached an exclusive distribution deal with Saban Brands for shows such as Power Rangers and Big Bad Beetleborgs.
 Power Rangers Zeo was released on DVD in August 2012, as part of a Time-Life exclusive boxed set containing seasons 1–7.
 The show later became available independently of the boxed set in two volumes, each containing 25 episodes, released November 12, 2013, and February 11, 2014.

 Comics

 Image Comics began publication of a Power Rangers Zeo comic in August 1996.
 It featured scripts by Tom and Mary Bierbaum, and art by Todd Nauck and Norm Rapmund.
 Four issues were drawn but only one was released before Image Comics lost the license.

 Characters have been featured in Power Rangers comics published by Boom!
 Studios.

 In 2018, the Zeo Rangers appeared in "Shattered Grid", a crossover event between teams from all eras commemorating the 25th anniversary of the original television series.
 It was published in Mighty Morphin Power Rangers #25-30 and various tie-ins.
 A Power Rangers Zeo story by Kyle Higgins and Marcus To was published in Mighty Morphin Power Rangers 2018 Annual as part of the crossover.

-"Beyond the Grid," the follow up to "Shattered Grid", was published in Mighty Morphin Power Rangers #31-39.
+"Beyond the Grid," the follow-up to "Shattered Grid", was published in Mighty Morphin Power Rangers #31-39.
 It saw Tanya joining a new team alongside the Ranger Slayer, the Magna Defender, Cameron, Andros and the Dark Ranger.